juszhan/Yelp-Eliteness/README.md

 Annual Elite Status:
 > Eliteness only lasts for one year, the user must reapply annually.
 The preprocessing use the *years Elite* as the binary class attribute.
 >
 > The requirements for Eliteness may change year-to-year.
 The analysis does not account for the user score evolution over time.
-Unfortunately, the dataset only provide an users aggregate summary.
+Unfortunately, the dataset only provide a users aggregate summary.

+Dataset Quality:
+> The Yelp Open Dataset itself is a subset of Yelp data.
+The documentation does not specify the data inclusion methodology.
+What decides whether a user is included or excluded from the open dataset?
+>
+> The dataset could include an implicit bias or skew that is not representative of the population.

 ## Comments

 Most SVM libraries recommend a [hard normalization](https://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf), mapping the min and max values of a given dimension to [0,1].
 However, a [soft normalization](https://neerajkumar.org/writings/svm/), using StandardScalar(), might also be feasible.
+With a soft normalization, *review_count* is replaced by *compliment_review* received by the user as the strongest indicator for Eliteness.
+The value of this indicator is also not as extreme.

+The dataset makes no indication of a user's Elite application results.
+It would be nice to know whether a user was accepted or rejected for Eliteness.